cmg777/starter-academic-v501/content/home/researchLab.md

 <br>
 Given these parameters, how would you interpret the yellow and cyan colors?
 <br>
-(Hint: You can copy and past this quiz into ChatGPT and start a conversation)
+(Hint: Copy and paste this quiz into ChatGPT)
 <br>
 {{% /callout %}}
 </center>